Abha

-Abha (أَبْهَا, ʾAbhā) is the capital of 'Asir Region in Saudi Arabia, with a population of 1,093,705 as of 2021.
+Abha (أَبْهَا, ʾAbhā) is the capital of Asir Province in Saudi Arabia.
 It is situated 2,270 m above sea level in the fertile Asir Mountains of south-western Saudi Arabia, near Asir National Park.
 Abha's mild climate makes it a popular tourist destination for Saudis.
 Saudis also call the city the Bride of Mountain due to its position above the sea.

 History

 Abha was the capital city for the Prince of Asir Ibn Ayde under the authority of the Ottoman Empire until World War I. In 1918, the Prince of Asir, Yahya bin Hasun Al Ayde, grandson of Ibn Ayed, returned to his family throne conquered in Abha with complete independence.
 In 1920, Asir was conquered by the Ikhwan tribesmen of Nejd loyal to Ibn Saud during the Unification of Saudi Arabia.
 Abha has many historic places such as forts and other locations, thanks to the region's cultural heritage.
 Bani Shehr, Bani Amr, Bal-Ahmar, Bal-Asmar, Bal-Qarn, Shumran and some others all belong to "Al-Azd" and some extended families Qahtan, Shahran which is belong to Hood.
 Azdi tribes had migrated after "Marib Dam" collapsed for the third time in the third century AD.
 Al-Namas, Billasmar Region, Hawra Billasmar Center, Khaled, Eyaa Valley, Athneen Billasmar (which is the capital), Subuh Billahmar, Al-Nimas, Tanomah, Al-Majaredah place, Bal-Qarn Center, and Sabt Alalyaa place (Bishah, Wadi Bin Hashbaal) and some other known places that belong to the Asir Region.

 In 2015, a group of terrorists attacked a big mosque in Abha.
 Some of the people who were killed were police officers.
-In later years, some places in Abha, including the international airport, were attacked by Yemeni terrorists.